Better photography for architects – take better pictures

 The event will also incorporate a networking element, and Keith will be happy to answer specific technical queries about equipment choices.
 By all means bring a camera if you have some specific questions, although it’s not required at all.

 Please note: This is a past event, however we do offer this talk as an in-house course – the basics of good architectural photography.

 Keith Cooper is a professional architectural photographer and lecturer.

-He runs Northlight Images’ bespoke photographic training courses, aimed at clients wanting to improve their own photography.
+As well as offering architectural photography services, he also runs Northlight Images’ bespoke photographic training courses, aimed at clients wanting to improve their own photography.